Randomized Orthogonal Projection Methods for Krylov Subspace Solvers: Experimental results

-To further investigate these spikes, we generated several matrices that lead to error spikes in more specific phases of the convergence.
+To further investigate these spikes, and eventually derive~\Cref{prop:quasi2}, we generated several matrices that lead to error spikes in more specific phases of the convergence.
 A symmetric matrix $A$ is generated by using a random orthogonal matrix and a diagonal matrix whose spectrum is purposely chosen.
 The random orthogonal matrix is generated as a block-diagonal matrix whose blocks are a random number of $2 \times 2$ rotation and random signs.
 Then $A$ is applied to a vector by applying the transpose of this orthogonal matrix, followed by the chosen diagonal matrix, followed by the orthogonal matrix.
 All generated matrices are of dimension $100000 \times 100000$.
 We choose spectra with five clusters whose centers are exponentially decreasing.
 We discuss two such matrices while varying the gap between clusters as well as the gap between the eigenvalues within a cluster.

 For the first matrix, the highest cluster is centered at $10^5$ and the smallest cluster is centered at $1$.
 The radius of the clusters is $\frac{1}{4}$ times the value of the center.
 The convergence results are presented in~\Cref{fig:RFOM_clust}.
 While we see a stairway-shaped decrease of the ROPM error, spikes of major magnitude occur at the transition between plateaus.
+The coefficients $\alpha_k$ accurately capture the spikes, and the bound is indistinguishable from the ROPM error.
 Second experiment considers the previous matrix and differs only by the size of the sketch, which is now $25$ times larger than the dimension $k$ of the subspace to be embedded.
 We observe in the results displayed in \Cref{fig:RFOM_clustmoresample} that the magnitude of the error spikes occurring during the plateaus are much smaller and sometimes disappear.
 However the error spikes occurring at the transition between two plateaus are still of important magnitude.
 For the last experiment we consider a second generated problem and the sampling size is again $5$ times the dimension of the subspace we wish to embed.
 However, the clusters are tightened, as their radius is now $\frac{1}{40}$ times the value of the center.
 The results displayed in \Cref{fig:RFOM_tighterclust} have similarities with those obtained when increasing the sampling size.
 Similar behavior is observed as we decrease further the radius of the clusters.